alialobidm/metamask-design-system/packages/design-tokens/MIGRATION.md

 ### Migration Steps

-1. Update font imports to use Centra No1 instead of Euclid Circular B
+1. Update font imports to use CentraNo1 instead of Euclid Circular B
-2. Replace all instances of `font-family: 'Euclid Circular B'` with `font-family: 'Centra No1'`
+2. Replace all instances of `font-family: 'Euclid Circular B'` with `font-family: 'CentraNo1'`
 3. Update font file references:
    - Use 'CentraNo1-Book' for weight 400 (previously 'EuclidCircularB-Regular')
    - Use 'CentraNo1-Medium' for weight 500
    - Use 'CentraNo1-Bold' for weight 700
 4. For React Native applications:
-   - Update font file imports to use new Centra No1 .otf files
+   - Update font file imports to use new CentraNo1 .otf files
    - Update font family references in your styles
 5. For web applications:
-   - Update font file imports to use new Centra No1 .woff2 files
+   - Update font file imports to use new CentraNo1 .woff2 files
    - Update @font-face declarations
 6. Remove any references to Roboto font family as it's no longer included in the fallback chain